-After reading this story, check out these fun Room on the Broom activities that include Broomstick Pretzel Sticks, a Witch’s Broom, and a FREE printable rhyming activity.
+After reading Room on the Broom, check out these fun Halloween activities that include Broomstick Pretzel Sticks, a Witch’s Broom, and a FREE Halloween Rhymes printable.

-Adding these activities to your October plans (at home or in the classroom!) will allow you to use your little one’s Halloween excitement to practice important academic skills.
+Adding these activities to your October plans, either at home or in your classroom, will help bring learning to life for your little one!

 BROOMSTICK PRETZEL STICKS